-There are also lots of other things you can do to reduce your costs.
+In the meantime, there are lots of other easier ways to reduce your fuel costs.

-Not only do you save yourself a pretty penny or two, but making the most of your fuel reduces the carbon emissions of your car, helping the planet.
+Not only could these tips save you money, but making the most of your fuel reduces your car’s carbon emissions.

 How can you avoid wasting fuel?